 Install GNU Radio

 You will need to install GNU Radio first in order to get RTL-SDR to work.
 An excellent video tutorial showing how to install GNU Radio in Kali Linux can be found in this video shown below.
 Note that I had to run apt-get update in terminal first, before running the build script, as I got 404 not found errors otherwise.
+You can also use March Leech’s install script to install the latest version of GNU Radio on any Linux OS.
+Installation instructions can be found here.
+I recommend installing from source to get the latest version.

 Update: The new version 3.7 GNU Radio is not compatible with AirProbe.
 You will need to install GNU Radio 3.6.
 However, neeo from the comments section of this post has created a patch which makes AirProbe compatible with GNU Radio 3.7.
+To run it, place the patch file in your airprobe folder and then run patch -p1 < zmiana3.patch.

 Airprobe is the tool that will decode the GSM signal.
 I used multiple tutorials to get airprobe to install.
 First from this University of Freiberg tutorial, I used their instructions to ensure that the needed dependencies that airprobe requires were installed.